mp49/ADSimPeaks/README.md

 ## Developer

-The build has been tested on Red Hat Enterprise Linux 7 and 8 with:
+The build has been tested on Red Hat Enterprise Linux 8 with:

 * EPICS base 7.0.6.1
 * Asyn R4-43